SkyJet Airlines: History

 Filipino dentist Dr. Joel Mendoza established SkyJet Airlines in September 2005 as an air charter company offering flights aboard its fleet of British Aerospace 146 planes to group tourists going to the northern Philippine province of Batanes.
 After the Civil Aviation Authority of the Philippines (CAAP) granted the company a temporary air operator's certificate (AOC) to operate commercial scheduled domestic and international routes on 3 August 2012, the airline commenced commercial operations on 14 December 2012.
 Its inaugural commercial flight was from Manila to Basco Airport in Batanes.
 On 15 February 2013, the airline began regular flights four times a week from Manila to Busuanga, Palawan, the gateway to the popular tourist destination of Coron.

 In December 2013, SkyJet underwent a change in its corporate management after a group of investors led by entrepreneur and Cavite provincial board member Dino Reyes Chua took over the company.
 Chua took over as president and chief executive officer from Mendoza, who remained chairperson of the board.
 Under the new management, the airline dropped its plans to launch flights to Virac, Catanduanes and instead started regular flights three times a week from Manila to Boracay via Caticlan Airport on 14 April 2014.

 In 2014, SkyJet created controversy in Taiwan after it abruptly aborted its inaugural flight to the country.
 The airline initially announced an offer of charter flights from Kalibo International Airport in Kalibo, Aklan to Taiwan Taoyuan International Airport between 15 and 31 August.
-However, the inaugural charter flight was aborted by the company out of concern for the passengers' safety, this after the pilot detected abnormalities in the plane that caused a malfunction.
+The inaugural charter flight was aborted by the company out of concern for the passengers' safety, this after the pilot detected abnormalities in the plane that caused a malfunction.
 Around 200 Taiwanese tourists in four tour groups were stranded on the island resort of Boracay because of the incident.
 The aborted flight would have the airline's first international flight; it ultimately decided to halt the route.

-In January 2017, SkyJet announced that it would commence flights to Siargao on 24 February 2017.
+In January 2017, SkyJet announced that it would commence flights to Siargao on 24 February.
 The direct flight from Manila would take tourists to the surfing capital of the Philippines four times a week.
-However, following an incident wherein one of the airline's planes overshot the runway at Sayak Airport in Siargao (see below), SkyJet temporarily suspended flights to the island.
-On 18 January 2020, the airline announced that would resume its flights to the island on 29 March 2020, but on 15 March 2020, the airline suspended it again until 31 August 2020 due to the Enhanced Community Quarantine brought about of the COVID-19 pandemic in the Philippines.
+Following an incident wherein one of the airline's planes overshot the runway at Sayak Airport in Siargao (see below), SkyJet temporarily suspended flights to the island.

 On 6 May 2019, Skyjet launched regular daily flights (except Tuesdays and Wednesdays) from Manila to Camiguin, an island province in Mindanao.